Basic mouse and keyboard operations for using the software

-ESC: This will bring up the menu at the bottom of the screen, where all of these commands can also be found.
+ESC: Bring up the menu at the bottom of the screen, where these commands can also be found.

 X: Exit Presentation Mode and return to the program.

-R: Reset the view to where the Presentation mode began
+R: Reset the view to where the Presentation began.

-A: Automated tour.
+A: Start the automated tour.
 The view will automatically rotate around the project.

-Space Bar: Same as A, starts up the Automated Tour.
+Space Bar: Same as A, starts the Automated Tour.

 P: Take a picture/screenshot.
-These can be then be found in the screenshots folder.
+These can be found in the screenshots folder.